arosenkranz/scenarios/ui-component-docs/step1.md

 # Step 1

+In this first step, we'll inherit a codebase and extend upon it by adding a new Button component.

 While everything is installing and getting set up, get yourself acclimated with the environment.
-Select the `IDE` tab to load up the VSCode environment, as we'll be doing most of our work between there and the terminal!
+Select the **IDE** tab to load up the VSCode environment, as we'll be doing most of our work between there and the terminal!

-## Build Component
+## Build the Component

-Once everything is installed, let's start by creating a new file for our component.
+Once everything is installed, let's and create a new file for our component.
 Run the following commands to create a directory and file:

 `mkdir ./src/components/Button && touch ./src/components/Button/index.jsx`{{execute}}